Cousin marriage in the Middle East: Biological impact

 Marrying a close relative significantly increases the chance that both parents carry recessive genes, which can carry defects and diseases.
 While babies of Pakistani heritage accounted for roughly 3.4% of all births in the UK in 2005, "they had 30% of all British children with recessive disorders and a higher rate of infant mortality," according to research done by the BBC.
 In 2017-2019, people of Pakistani ethnicity in England and Wales had an infant mortality rate of 6.7 per thousand live births, of which 3.4 deaths per thousand live births were attributable to congenital anomalies.
 This has been linked to the higher rate of consanguineous relationships among UK Pakistanis compared to the White British population.
 For comparison, infant mortality among the White British population over the same timeframe was 3.1 per thousand live births, of which 0.9 deaths per thousand live births were attributable to congenital anomalies.
+Similarly, in Oman, where cousin marriage rates were 52% in 2012, 7% of babies are born with a recessive condition, which is more than twice the global average.